yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

     Number of classes = 43

-### Include an exploratory visualization of the dataset
+#### Include an exploratory visualization of the dataset

+Here is an exploratory visualization of the data set.
+It is a bar chart showing how the data ...

-Visualize the German Traffic Signs Dataset using the pickled file(s).
-This is open ended, suggestions include: plotting traffic sign images, plotting the count of each sign, etc.
+I visualized the German Traffic Signs Dataset using the pickled file(s).
+I also included the bar charts showing the number of samples for each classes in training, validation and testing data set.

-The [Matplotlib](http://matplotlib.org/) [examples](http://matplotlib.org/examples/index.html) and [gallery](http://matplotlib.org/gallery.html) pages are a great resource for doing visualizations in Python.

-**NOTE:** It's recommended you start with something simple first.
-If you wish to do more, come back to it after you've completed the rest of the sections.
-It can be interesting to look at the distribution of classes in the training, validation and test set.
-Is the distribution the same?
-Are there more examples of some classes than others?

 ```python
 ### Data exploration visualization code goes here.